 - Recreational sports can be held in both indoor and outdoor spaces, with a 10-foot distancing

 - Overnight summer camps remain closed.

 - Entertainment and Public Amusement cannot exceed the lesser of 50% of the lowest occupancy load on the certificate of occupancy, if applicable, or 1000 patrons.

 - Retail businesses are open with physical distancing required

 - Face-coverings required for indoor spaces

 Please be aware that all university and community events are subject to change or cancellation.
 We encourage you to contact the event organizer directly to confirm that the event information has not been changed.

 To protect the health of our communities, staff, and visitors, the Hardesty-Higgins House Visitor Center will be closed until further notice, at which time hours of operations will be re-evaluated.
 The administrative office will continue regular weekday operations.

-- Currently, there are no domestic travel restrictions, nor are there restrictions for the City of Harriosnburg or the Commonwealth of Virginia.
-The Governor has recommended ceasing gatherings of 10 or more people, however.
+- Currently, there are no domestic travel restrictions, nor are there restrictions for the City of Harrisonburg or the Commonwealth of Virginia.
+The Governor has recommended ceasing gatherings of 250 or more people, however.

-- The U.S. Department of State and the Centers for Disease Control (CDC) have issued travel advisories for select foreign countries, including China, Europe, Iran, Ireland, South Korea, United Kingdom, and Venezuela:
+- The U.S. Department of State and the Centers for Disease Control (CDC) have issued travel advisories for select foreign countries visit these site for more information: